 The City has made strides to reduce constraints to development that are within the City's purview since the Housing Element was last updated in 2013.
-Reductions to constraints during the 5th Cycle Housing Element include the following:
+Reductions to constraints during the 5th Cycle Housing Element included the following:

-- Amendment to the zoning code in 2020 to reduce parking requirements for multifamily and single-family residences Reduce the required number of parking spaces for residential units with five or more bedrooms from three spaces in a garage to two spaces in a garage and require one unenclosed parking space for a single-family home with four bedrooms and one additional unenclosed parking space for a single-family home with five or more bedrooms. - Amendment to the zoning code in 2018 An update to the Accessory Dwelling Unit regulations consistent with State law. - Amendment to the zoning code in 2013 to permit emergency shelters. - Amendment to the code in 2013 to include appeal procedures for City Council decisions. - Adoption of an ordinance in 2013 for guidance on waste management of construction and demolition debris.
+- Amendment to the Zoning Code in 2020 to reduce parking requirements for multifamily and single-family residences - Reduce the required number of parking spaces for residential units with five or more bedrooms from three spaces in a garage to two spaces in a garage, and require one unenclosed parking space for a single-family home with four bedrooms and one additional unenclosed parking space for a single-family home with five or more bedrooms. - Amendment to the Zoning Code in 2018 An update to the ADU regulations consistent with State law. - Amendment to the Zoning Code in 2013 to permit emergency shelters. - Amendment to the Zoning Code in 2013 to include appeal procedures for City Council decisions. - Adoption of an ordinance in 2013 for guidance on waste management of construction and demolition debris.

-Non-governmental constraints are generally market driven and outside the control of local government, however the City can take action to help alleviate some of these constraints in the form of regulatory relief and increased certainty in the development process.
-The policies and programs set forth in the 6th cycle Housing Element demonstrate the City's commitment to the reduction of barriers to development while protecting other interests, such as quality of life, parks and open space, and local resources.
+Non-governmental constraints are generally market driven and outside the control of local government, but the City can take action to help alleviate some of these constraints in the form of regulatory relief and increased certainty in the development process.
+The policies and programs set forth in the 6th Cycle Housing Element demonstrate the City's commitment to the reduction of barriers to development while protecting other interests, such as quality of life, parks and open space, and local resources.